-Neighbors Claim Man Beat Dog To Death In Broad Daylight
+Neighbors Claim Man Beat Puppy To Death In Broad Daylight

 “I couldn’t go to work today.
 I’m destroyed,” a third added.

+Fire rescue and a neighbor tried to save the dog, but it was too late.

+Pierre was taken to jail Thursday evening and is facing animal cruelty charges.

-Charles has video of the attack and has handed it over to detectives.
+Charles had video of the attack and handed it over to detectives, who reviewed it.
+The tape will certainly be used as evidence against Pierre.

-If you have any information that can help police with this investigation, contact Miami-Dade Crime Stoppers at (305) 471-TIPS.